zhinoo-zobairi/OCI-Networking-Professional/OCI_VCN_Overview.md

 Sometimes people add a single rule:
 `Protocol: ICMP, Type: 3, 4, 8, 11` — to cover basic network diagnostics.
+ICMP requires egress rule regardless of whether it is stateful security list or stateless.

 ---